Simly Julie Andrews |

 Original Posted

-Simply Julie Andrews is an unofficial fansite for Julie Andrews.
+Your Fansite Name is an unofficial fansite for Celebrity Name.
 We are in no way affiliated with her, her management and we don't know anyone who is.
 This site is non-profit, and is in no way trying to infringe on the copyrights or businesses of any of the entities.
 All content posted up on this site is used under the Fair Use Copyright Law 107.
 All images are copyright to their respective owners.
 If something belongs to you, please email us before taking any legal action and we will give you credit or remove it straight away.